Stephanie-Ash/jewellery-art/TESTING.md

 * The title updates based on the filter or search applied.
 * The Edit and delete buttons are only visible to superusers and work as expected including modal launch on delete.
 * The featured box and update inventory forms are only visible to superusers and update the featured field or inventory as expected.
+* The to top button works as expected.

 **Product Detail Page**
 * The add to basket button adds a product to the basket and the keep shopping button directs the user to the products page.